Skip to Content

 Instructions

-- Pour over the olive oil, then add the dried oregano, mint, rosemary and black pepper then give this marinade a mix.
+• Pour over the olive oil, then add the dried oregano, mint, rosemary, and black pepper, then mix.